-Fast Models provides the Model Trace Interface (MTI) and CADI for trace and debug.
+Fast Models provides Model Trace Interface (MTI) and the Iris API for trace and debug.
 These APIs enable you to write plug-ins to trace and debug software running on models.
 Fast Models also provides some pre-built MTI plug-ins, for example Tarmac Trace, that you can use to output trace information.